project-chip/connectedhomeip/examples/lock-app/esp32/README.md

-# CHIP ESP32 Lock Example
+# Matter ESP32 Lock Example

 This example demonstrates the mapping of OnOff cluster to lock/unlock logic.